-- Step 4 Press and hold the PTT key to talk. - Step 5 Release the PTT key to listen to the response from the handset.
+Step 5 Release the PTT key to listen to the response from the handset.

-You can adjust the receiving volume after releasing the PTT key.
+You can adjust the receiving volume of each handset separately after releasing the PTT key.

 Step 6 When the call is over, press the Back key to return to the previous screen.